kimwoonggon/FlappyBird-CPP-Raylib-RL/README.md

 # FlappyBird-CPP-RAYLIB-ReinforcementLearning

 A Flappy Bird game implementation with AI reinforcement learning capabilities, built with C++ and Raylib.
+To train the RL Model, GRPO method is adapted instead of PPO or DQN.

 ## Features